Chowster111/Nexus-Content-Platform/README.md

 # 🧠 Engineering Blog Recommender

-This is a full-stack system that **scrapes, classifies, tags, embeds, and recommends** articles from top engineering blogs like Netflix, Airbnb, Uber, and more.
+This is a full-stack system that **gathers classifies, tags, embeds, and recommends** 10,000 + articles from top engineering blogs like Netflix, Airbnb, Uber, and more.
+You are then able to get recommendations and recieve previews/summaries of each blog based on what you choose.
+You are able to like, dislike and favourite, improving the quality or recommendations you get.

 It powers:
 - 📰 A growing archive of tech blog posts